rubychan/shootout/README.md

 You can adjust the benchmark using these environment variables:

 - `SHOOTERS`: A list of libraries that you want to test against each other.
-Defaults to all ones.
+Defaults to `"CodeRay Rouge Albino Pygments.rb Pygmentize Highlight"`.
 - `LANGUAGES`: A list of input languages.
 Defaults to all languages in the `example-code` folder.
 - `FORMATS`: A list of output formats/encoders.
 Defaults to `text`, `terminal`, and `html`. `null` is also available for some highlighters, and is supposed to measure scanner/lexer time only.
 - `REPEATS`: The accuracy: How many times each test is repeated.
 The result is the average speed of all runs.
 Defaults to 2.